Patient education: Sunburn (Beyond the Basics)

 Unlike other types of skin burns, sunburn may not be immediately apparent because redness starts to develop between three and five hours after being out in the sun.
-Common symptoms of sunburn include reddened skin that is hot to the touch and skin pain; more severe sunburns cause skin swelling and blistering (picture 1A-B) (see "Patient education: Skin burns (Beyond the Basics)").
+Common symptoms of sunburn include reddened skin that is hot to the touch (picture 1), skin pain, and increased sensitivity to skin pressure and heat (eg, hot water); more severe sunburns cause skin swelling and blistering (see "Patient education: Skin burns (Beyond the Basics)").
 The sunburn damage in the skin also triggers skin tanning.
 It is a well-known fact that tanning is the body's response to damage to the skin cells.

-Redness peaks approximately 12 to 24 hours after sun exposure and fades over 72 hours.
+Redness peaks approximately 12 to 24 hours after sun exposure and typically fades over 72 hours.

 SUNBURN CAUSES AND RISK FACTORS

-The amount of UV radiation required to burn your skin depends upon:
+The amount of UVR required to burn your skin depends upon:

 ●The amount of melanin in your skin.
 In general, people with fair skin and light-colored hair have less melanin and are at a higher risk of sunburn compared with people with darker-colored skin.
 Some people can develop sunburn after less than 15 minutes of sun exposure.

-●Certain medications make the skin more sensitive to burning.
-This includes nonsteroidal antiinflammatory drugs (eg, ibuprofen), quinolone and tetracycline antibiotics (eg, Ciprofloxacin, tetracycline), diuretics such as furosemide (Lasix) and hydrochlorothiazide (HCTZ), psoralens (methoxsalen/oxsoralen), and phenothiazines (eg, Compazine).
+●Certain medications make the skin more sensitive to sunburn.
+This includes nonsteroidal anti-inflammatory drugs (eg, ibuprofen), quinolone and tetracycline antibiotics (eg, Ciprofloxacin, tetracycline), diuretics such as furosemide (Lasix) and hydrochlorothiazide (HCTZ), psoralens (methoxsalen/Oxsoralen), and phenothiazines (eg, Compazine).
+Other drugs include amiodarone and antifungals, including voriconazole, itraconazole, and fluconazole.
 If you take one or more of these medications, you should avoid the sun and use protective measures (eg, sunscreen) to avoid sunburn.

-Sunburn is associated with premature aging and wrinkling of the skin as well as skin cancer, including malignant melanoma, a serious form of skin cancer.
-Sun exposure and ultraviolet damage can also increase the risk of developing cataracts (when the lens in the eye becomes cloudy).
+Sunburn is associated with premature skin aging (eg, wrinkling of the skin) as well as skin cancer, including malignant melanoma, a very serious form of skin cancer.
+Sun exposure and ultraviolet radiation damage can also increase the risk of developing cataracts (when the lens in the eye becomes cloudy).
 (See "Patient education: Melanoma treatment; localized melanoma (Beyond the Basics)".)